-Possession of Cellular Telephones, Other Portable Telecommunication Devices, and Electronic Devices rules beyond the cell phone use violation.
-Any use of personally owned devices on school grounds remain subject to the Acceptable Use Policy.
+Possession of Cellular Telephones, Other Portable Telecommunication Devices, and Electronic Devices

 Perry Township Schools allows for the use of personally owned electronic devices with school official authorization.
 Unauthorized use of electronic devices brought to school or used on the bus may result in disciplinary action as well as confiscation.
 Electronic devices must be picked up no later than the end of that given school year.